profsmith89/ctps/_sources/chap01.md

 Let's look at the online Python documentation and in particular at the list of [built-in functions](https://docs.python.org/3/library/functions.html#built-in-funcs).
 The command `open` is there, but not `readline`.
 In fact, there are no read functions at all.
 There must be something wrong with our thinking.
 What good is it to open a file if you cannot read it?

+## Talking through your confusion

-**Talking through your confusion.** Let's try these commands on a person to see if we can glean what might have gone wrong.
+Let's try these commands on a person to see if we can glean what might have gone wrong.
 Yes, you should try the following with a friend or family member.

 Give your friend a book and then command them to `open('book_name')`, where `book_name` is the name of a book that they're holding.
 Next, command them to `readline()`.